 SATURDAY—Breakfast.—Meat hash, white bread, and coffee.
 Dinner.—Beef soup and white bread.
 Supper.—White bread and tea.

-“After the close of the religious services the school was immediately convened (in the church), which is under the direct supervision of Miguel Smith, Moral Instructor, who, indeed, has a hard and onerous task to perform in the shaping out or mending up of shattered principles, minds, etc.; a work, which, in the interest of humanity and the reform of convicts, has been, to a great extent, heretofore and … overlooked.
+“After the close of the religious services, the school was immediately convened (in the church), under the direct supervision of Miguel Smith, Moral Instructor.
+(He) has a hard and onerous task to perform in the shaping out or mending up of shattered principles (and) minds.
+A work, which, in the interest of humanity and the reform of convicts, has (often) been overlooked.

 “Professor Smith here, during his term, has made great advances in the way of educating and teaching good morals to the prisoners, which the manifold practical subjects can testify to.
 Here, in the school-room, can be seen old gray-headed and young men sitting side by side, learning and being willing to learn.

 “While some are studying the classics, others are learning to read the alphabet and the primary grades of the beginner.
 In this school there is taught a good English education, embracing reading, writing, grammar, geography, arithmetic, bookkeeping, navigation, trigonometry, Spanish, German, Latin, French, etc.,” according to the report.
 “The attendance, at both church and school, is very large, averaging from three hundred to five hundred — the system being voluntary.